 Your views are important to us and we welcome any feedback you would like to send.
 You can contact us by email email@example.com

-BNF is grateful to the following organisations which have supported the staff time to develop this course: Agriculture Horticulture Development Board, Associated British Foods, Kellogg's, Ingredion UK Limited, M&S, Morrisons, nabim and Warburtons.
+BNF is grateful to the following organisations which have supported the staff time to develop this course: The Morrisons Foundation, with support from Agriculture Horticulture Development Board, Associated British Foods, Kellogg's, Ingredion UK Limited, M&S, nabim and Warburtons.
 The content has been developed by BNF alone.